singingthenation/singingthenation.github.io/pages/about.md

 through are ongoing.

 This is by no means an exhaustive collection, but rather, a sampling.
-The seventy-two videos in this collection are organized into categories:
+The seventy-five videos in this collection are organized into categories:
 Celebrity, Choir, Documentary, Group, Mashup, News, Solo, and Youth.
 Yet these categories are not discrete.
 Some of the videos span two or more categories (for example, Choir + Youth or Mashup + Solo + Celebrity).